makrai/notes/el-haj23-unif-emo-vad.md

 * This paper presents a novel approach to unifying various emotional datasets using the Valence Arousal Dominance (VAD) framework
 * Emotion analysis lacks large, standard, and unified datasets
 * we map diverse emotions from different datasets into four categories: joy, anger, fear, and sadness using the VAD framework
-  * This process creates multidimensional emotional scores that are consistent across datasets, regardless of the number of emotions included.
-By unifying
+  * This process creates multidimensional emotional scores that are consistent across datasets, regardless of the number of emotions included
 * we address “weak emotions” by annotating such instances with a neutral VAD
   * Sentences that contain conflicting emotions or those that do not exhibit a clear or strong emotional response are referred to as weak emotion sents